OntimizeWeb/ontimize-web-ngx/README.md

 ## Build

+We have to scripts to build the application.
+One of them is for production and the other is for development.

+Production
+    >> npm run prodbuild

+Development
+    >> npm run build

 Run `npm run build` to build the library from the root folder.
 It will create the distribution folder, copy the styles and pack this to use it as a npm package in a .tgz file but you can run those tasks separately.

 The npm script `build` executes the following commands: